JackBJ23/Topo-GEN/README.md

 ## Example: TopoVAE

-We provide a way to directly train VAEs on the FashionMNIST dataset using topological regularizers.
+We provide a way to directly train and test VAEs on the FashionMNIST dataset using topological regularizers.
 To do so, run:
 ```
-!python train.py --topo_weights w_bottleneck0,w_bottleneck1,w_entropy0,w_entropy1,w_ksigma0,w_ksigma1,w_density
+!python topovae_experiments.py --topo_weights w_bottleneck0,w_bottleneck1,w_entropy0,w_entropy1,w_ksigma0,w_ksigma1,w_density
 ```
 Where `topo_weights` is the list of weights associated with each topological loss.
 Other arguments can be manually set, do `!python train.py --help` for details.
 The file automatically saves plots of true, VAE, and TopoVAE-generated images for each training epoch, for evaluation in each epoch, and it saves a plot of the evolution of the BCE losses for the VAE and the TopoVAE.